srik2021/api_deployment/starter/model_card_template.md

 accuracy: 0.8632586705202312

 ## Ethical Considerations
+There is a quite a bit of variation in performance between the different slices of data.
+At the same time, there isn't enough data for several slices to confirm bias.
+Consider upsampling less representative samples to get more confidence on whether bias exists.
+Also consider reducing slices (e.g. combining several education categories to maybe reduce them from 15 to 5)

 ## Caveats and Recommendations
 The focus of the code has been on implementing CI/CD best practices rather than producing the best performing model.
 Recommend exploring k-fold cross validation to assess if it improves the performance of the model